gradual-verification/gvc0/docs/impl_field_access.md

     *(_id_counter) = 0;
 }
 ```
-Each struct is injected with a field to contain an ID :
+Each struct is injected with a field to contain its ID :
 ```
 struct Node {
     int val;